ljsinclair/featurebase-docs/help-on-help/writing-help/writing-rules.md

 These rules will help us communicate better with our customers, and provide all the information they need in a way that is clear, understandable and comprehensive.

-Ignore these rules, and you cause problems for our users.
+Ignore these rules, and you cause problems for our users (and yourself because PRs will be sent back for review).

 ## Rule 1 - Write in plain English